12 Facts About the South American Bushmaster

 Source: “Lachesis muta muta” by Dick Culbert – CC BY 2.0

 South American bushmasters don’t just have a jumbo length body.
-Their front fangs are viciously long, exceeding 2 inches (5cm), and just falling short of the gaboon adder’s notorious 2.5 inch gnashers.
-Their personality, however, is relatively shy.
-Bushmasters can remain coiled in the same spot for 30 days, and survive on just 10 meals per year.
-They’ll attack humans if seriously flustered, but just as often flee into the undergrowth, while making a distinctive low whistling noise.
+Their front fangs are viciously long, usually exceeding 2 inches (5cm), and just falling short of the African gaboon adder’s infamous 2.5 inch gnashers.

-9 A snake of many names
+10 A snake of many names

 As for the Latin name, Lachesis is one of the three fates in Greek mythology, or Moirai, the three sisters who cut the thread of life and assign all people and gods their destiny.
-Lachesis was the sister in control of lifespan, and there’s no doubt that the bushmaster can also influence your lifespan.
+Lachesis was the sister in control of lifespan, and there’s no doubt that the bushmaster can affect your lifespan.

-10 Only two subspecies
+11 Only two subspecies

 Lachesis melanocephala black headed bushmaster